unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/registration.md

 Fill out the **registration form** [here](https://forms.gle/rUU3DteHzk7xCAVU8)

-The registration fee is 100€ and covers tuition, lunches, and coffee breaks.
+The registration fee is 100€ and covers tuition and lunches.

 #### Registration Closes: June 30, 2024!